arcus/education_fellows/SQL.md

 >
 > Notice that the `FROM` line of this query is followed by 2 words separated by a period.
 >
-> The first word is the name of the schema/catalog that your data is stored in, and the second word is the name of the specific data Table you would like to reference.
+> The first word is the name of the Schema/Catalog that your data is stored in, and the second word is the name of the specific data Table you would like to reference as the base of your query.
 >
 > This format is known as Dot Notation.